Project Details -

 Health Care Theme

-- To develop and compare methods for measuring EHR communication networks in virtual care teams for breast, colorectal, and non-small cell lung cancer patients.
+- Develop and compare methods for measuring EHR communication networks in virtual care teams for breast, colorectal, and non-small cell lung cancer patients.

-- To examine associations between EHR communication network structures and patient outcomes, including 30-day re-admissions and emergency department (ED) visits, 1-year utilization of inpatient and ED services, and 1-year mortality.
+- Examine associations between EHR communication network structures and patient outcomes, including 30-day re-admissions and emergency department (ED) visits, 1-year utilization of inpatient and ED services, and 1-year mortality.